 - Access to programs and services that encourage leadership and aim to instill a strong sense of cultural identity and belonging

-The committee assists the district in:
+The council assists the district in:

 - Assessing student needs